timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 ## 1.3 Inhomogeneous Poisson process

-Here the rate changes over time: a function $$\lambda(t)$$ replaces the constant $$\lambda$$.
+In this case of the Poisson process, the rate changes over time, where the function $$\lambda(t)$$ replaces the constant $$\lambda$$.
 Counts in disjoint intervals remain independent, but the background tendency rises and falls.
 For example, the number of flu cases varies with the seasons.
 The number of events between $$a$$ and $$b$$ is Poisson distributed with mean

 $$\int_a^b \lambda(t)\,dt.$$

 Crucially, the rate varies because of external forces (seasons, weather), not because previous events change it.
-This distinction matters: a time-varying rate produces clusters of events, and so does self-excitation, so the two are easily confused in data.
-Fitting a self-exciting model to seasonally driven data, or vice versa, leads to the wrong conclusion about what is driving the process.
+This distinction matters because a time-varying rate produces clusters of events, and so does self-excitation, so the two are easily confused in data.
+Fitting a self-exciting model to seasonally driven data, or vice versa, will lead to the incorrect conclusion for the driving processes.

+## 1.4 Conditional intensity $$\lambda^*(t \mid \mathcal{H}_t)$$